MIDI interface for the Amiga 500

 WARNING: assembling such a circuit will require a certain experience in electronics.
 If you fry your computer or harm yourself, do not consider myself responsible for that.

-Fig. 1: My interface, assembled
+Fig. 1: The first prototype of my interface, assembled

 I acquired a beautiful Amiga 500 at the beginning of October 2020 thanks to some German friends.
 I obviously started by playing with some games.
 I recalled some of them, as a friend of mine used to have it at the end of 1980's.
 After a while I thought it would have been to use it to record some music and to play with MIDI.
 I have several electronic instruments that can be controlled with this standard and I already have some experience in building small MIDI equipments.